 - Medicare-approved amounts are what Medicare will pay a doctor or other healthcare provider for an approved healthcare service.

-- Services not covered by Medicare Part A or Part B are the beneficiary’s responsibility.
+- Services not covered by Medicare Part A is hospital coverage for Medicare beneficiaries.
+It covers inpatient care in hospitals and skilled nursing facilities.
+It also covers limited home healthcare services and hospice care. or Part B are the beneficiary’s responsibility.

-- Medicare Part B has no maximum coverage as long as services are Services or supplies that are needed for the diagnosis or treatment of your medical condition and meet accepted standards of medical practice.....
+- Medicare Part B is medical coverage for people with Original Medicare benefits.
+It covers doctor visits, preventative care, tests, durable medical equipment, and supplies.
+Medicare Part B pays 80 percent of most medically necessary healthcare services. has no maximum coverage as long as services are Services or supplies that are needed for the diagnosis or treatment of your medical condition and meet accepted standards of medical practice..

 - Medicare Part A has a coverage limit per A benefit period is a method used in Original Medicare to measure a beneficiaries use of hospital and skilled nursing facility (SNF) services.
 With each new benefit period, the beneficiary is charged a new benefit....